rcocetta/arithmetic_exercise_generator/README.md

 Please do not expect high quality code :D.

 ## How to use
-Just download everything and open `index.html` in a browser.
+You can find it on [Github Pages](https://rcocetta.github.io/arithmetic_exercise_generator/) or just download everything and open `index.html` in a browser.

 The whole thing is meant to be printed and used separately by the kids, and when you print the control panel will be hidden.